 before the Lord of all the earth.
 (Ps 97:3-5)

 According to II Maccabees, Jeremiah removed the ark from the Temple and hid it in a cave on Mount Nebo just beyond the promised land.
-It was to remain hidden until, in remembrance of his covenant, God gathered his people and brought them into the land.
+It was to remain hidden until, in remembrance of his covenant, God should gather his people and bring them into the land.
 It was therefore not among the booty that Nebuchadrezzar took from the Temple in 586 BC (II Ki 25:14-16).
 The ark, we may suppose, still exists somewhere, just as its counterpart in heaven still exists, a reminder that God has pledged himself eternally to Israel, the living nation as well as the dead.
 While the remnant of Israel will not be among the saints taken up to meet the Lord and must live through the tribulation of the wrath yet to come, they will not be abandoned.